-Bridgett Higginbotham has been a licensed Veterinary Technician since 1987, and is the owner of Sirius Canine Fertility.
-She started Sirius (then known as ICSB) in 2000, as a mobile semen freezing and pregnancy ultrasound business.
-She then acquired a permanent location and started expanding her business.
-Today Sirius Canine Fertility has 6 employees and performs trans-cervical inseminations (TCIs), artificial inseminations (AIs), as well as semen collections,freezes, and pregnancy ultrasounds.
+Bridgett Higginbotham has been a licensed Veterinary Technician since 1987 and is the owner of Sirius Canine Fertility.
+She started Sirius in August of 2000, as a mobile semen freezing and pregnancy ultrasound business.
+She has moved the Sirius office location 3 times, as the business expanded and outgrew each location very quickly.
+She finally purchased and settled on a permanent location, which is where the office is now in Grass Valley.
+Today Sirius Canine Fertility has 6 employees and performs trans-cervical inseminations (TCIs), artificial inseminations (AIs), as well as semen collections, semen freezing, progesterone testing and semen exporting/importing all over the world.
 Sirius has become one of the largest export/import centers in the United States.
 Sirius Canine Fertility is also a presence at dog shows, where semen collections, evaluations and freezes are performed.

 In addition to her professional activities in canine reproduction, Bridgett has been a bulldog breeder since 1990.
 She has also been a licensed AKC judge since 2000, and currently judges internationally as well as domestically.
-She is judging the Bulldog National this year, in 2015.
+She has judged at her National Specialty several times.

-What Shannon likes the most about her work is the everyday challenges in providing professional breeding services, and the excitement of helping breeders make their next champion.
+What I like the most about my work is the everyday challenges in providing professional breeding services, and the excitement of helping breeders make their next champion.

 I have three children who are all active in some aspect of breeding and/or exhibiting purebred dogs.
 My oldest daughter Sydney, is our Senior lab tech here at Sirius Canine Fertility, Inc.